jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ![Global Visibility Cycling](images/global-visibility.png)

-On the other hand, pressing `TAB` while the point is at a heading will cycle through three levels of visibility _locally_ for the current
+On the other hand, pressing `TAB` (`markdown-cycle`) while the point is at a heading will cycle through three levels of visibility _locally_ for the current subtree:
-subtree:

 1. all subsections and subheadings completely folded,
 2. child headings visible,